-Human Anatomy and Physiology, BI 233, is the third course in the sequence that explores the structure and function of the human body.
-In this term we will continue our examination of the cardiovascular system which we began in 232, and will then examine the lymphatic system, respiratory system, urinary system, fluid & electrolyte balance, digestive system & reproductive system.
-Because the body can best be understood as a unified structure, we will emphasize the interrelationships between the body's parts: coordination between cells & organs, control systems & homeostasis.
+Human Anatomy and Physiology, BI 232, is an introduction to the structure and function of the human body.
+In this term we will examine the nervous system, the senses, the endocrine system, and cardiovascular system.
+Because the body can best be understood as a unified structure we will emphasize the interrelationships between the body's parts: coordination between cells & organs, control systems & homeostasis.
 Course activities include lecture, laboratory work, discussions, homework, student-presentations, and in-class activities such as case studies and exams.

-COURSE OUTCOMES FOR Bi 233
+COURSE OUTCOMES FOR BI 232

-Upon successful completion of this course the student will be able to 1) demonstrate knowledge of lymphatic, respiratory, urinary, digestive and reproductive system structures and be able to relate it to its function 2) use appropriate terminology to effectively communicate information related to anatomy & physiology 3) recognize the interrelationships between & within physiological systems 4) recognize the principles of homeostasis in a physiological system and 5) evaluate case based scenarios effectively using knowledge of anatomy & physiology
+Upon successful completion of this course the student will be able to 1) demonstrate knowledge of nervous, endocrine & cardiovascular system structure & be able to relate it to its function 2) use appropriate terminology to effectively communicate information related to anatomy & physiology 3) recognize the interrelationships between & within physiological systems 4) recognize the principles of homeostasis in a physiological system and 5) evaluate case based scenarios effectively using knowledge of anatomy & physiology